Fire and rescue services

 Full travel advice: Local contacts

+Past attacks targeted locations that are popular with tourists.
 You could get caught up in attacks directed at others.

-Possible targets for future terror attacks include:
+Possible targets for future terrorist attacks include:

 In planning your activities, consider the kind of areas known to be terrorist targets and the level of security provided.

-If there's an attack, leave the affected area immediately, if it's safe to do so.
+If there’s a terrorist incident, leave the area if it’s safe to do so and follow the instructions of local authorities.

 More information: